 A: PASS is a structured program where students learn skills and strategies to be successful, while remaining current on their core class work.

 Q: Is PASS a mandatory program for my child to participate in?

-A: PASS is a voluntary intervention program in lieu of a school suspension.
+A: PASS is a voluntary intervention program in lieu of a school suspension or expulsion.
 Research shows that providing alternatives to suspensions can be much more effective in getting students’ behaviors to change.

 To participate in PASS, School Administration must recommend program participation and both parent and student must voluntarily agree to enroll.

 Students who choose to participate and maintain good program standing may be eligible to continue participation of extracurricular activities on campus.

 A: Monday, Tuesday, Thursday & Friday:

 Q: How long will my child be in PASS?